 There are three different types of components to any automation: triggers, filters, and actions.
 Let’s break these down.

 Every automation starts with a trigger.
 Like the name suggests, the trigger is what sets the automation in motion.
-The trigger can come from any program that integrates with your automation software, such as a CRM, email inbox, calendar, VoIP phone, etc. Each automation has only one trigger, and it is always at the beginning of the automation.
+The trigger can come from any software that integrates with your automation platform, such as your CRM, email inbox, calendar, VoIP phone, Slack, Zoom, Microsoft Teams, and so on.
+Each automation has only one trigger, and it is always at the beginning of the automation.

 Some examples of triggers: